Exabyte-io/api-examples/README.md

 2. Open [settings](examples/settings.json) and adjust it to provide the API authentication parameters.
 See the [corresponding example](examples/system/get_authentication_params.ipynb) to learn how to obtain the authentication parameters.

 3. Open the desired example notebook, adjust it as necessary and run.

-## Running Notebooks

-1. For running notebooks, one follows a similar approach mentioned in the 'Setup' and 'Usage' sections.
-After the user has created their virtual environment (step3 in the 'Setup' section), navigate to the `examples/` folder and launch the Jupyter Notebook environment.
-These steps are shown below.
-Note: In order for the post-save hook feature to work properly, one must launch their Jupyter Notebook environment in the folder that contains the file `config.py`.

-    ```bash
-    cd examples
-    jupyter lab --config=config.py
-    ```

-Once the Jupyter Notebook environment is initialized, one can navigate within it to the desired example notebook.

 ## Contribute